sl5net/rename_0ad_replays/README.md

 */1 * * * * /home/x/php/commands_txt2output_txt.php

-recomandet !!!! uncoment into the source:
+recommended !!!! uncoment into the source:

 $doRenameAll = false; # rename only new folder (means new games without good name)